k0gasa/UnfollowCheck/README.md

-# X/Twitter Non-Follower Export Script
+# X/Twitter Non-Follower Exporter script

 simple browser script to quickly generate a `.txt` list of all the people you follow on X who dont follow you back.
 The script is read-only and will not perform any actions like unfollowing or interacting with accounts.